ashley206/GUI-Lab/README.md

 #TODO List

 TODO: Start the application!
 The first task will be the splash screen that leads into the app, as well as the home screen.
 We have not learned much about animations yet, so most of the "flashy" parts of the splash screen will have to wait.
+5/2/2016: Implement C++ code behind for adding items and categories.
+Make pages for adding items and categories.

 #Contributor List